Glidias/inkhaxe/README.md

 # inkhaxe
-Ink port from C# to Haxe : So you can use Inkle engine directly for all other target platforms (Javascript, Flash, Neko, C++, Java, etc.)
+Port from C# to Haxe for the Inkle runtime: So you can use Inkle engine directly for all other target platforms (Javascript, Flash, Neko, C++, Java, etc.), besides just C#.